ashkan65/RWPINV/README.md

   pages={6964-6971},}

-YOu can find the details in the main paper.
+YOu can find the details in the main paper...